 Ziplining over the Dolomites

-Tickets cost EUR 35 for a single and EUR 63 for a couple (tandem) flights on weekdays.
+Tickets cost EUR 35 for a single and EUR 63 for a couple of (tandem) weekday flights.
 On weekends the cost is EUR 40 for a single and EUR 72 for a couple.
-A ticket includes an outward flight and a return flight, as well as a shuttle service.
+A ticket includes an outward flight, a return flight, and a shuttle service.
 There is a weight limitation of 150 kg for a single or couple, along with other safety considerations.
-Children under 12 years can enjoy the thrill paired with an adult.
+Children under 12 can enjoy the thrill of being paired with an adult.
 The rides operate out of Castelmezzano, which enjoys road connectivity with Naples.

 Paragliding in Malcesine

 Tandem paragliding is the most popular tourist activity in Malcesine in the Verona region in North Italy.
-Visitors can gently glide over Lake Garda and enjoy the delightful sights of the entire region.
-The flight starts at the height of 1.7 km.
+Visitors can gently glide over Lake Garda and enjoy the delightful sights of the entire area.
+The flight starts at a height of 1.7 km.
 Flight time is generally 20-30 minutes, depending on wind conditions.
 Local paragliding experts operate the flights with comprehensive safety precautions.

 Canyoning through the Umbrian Highlands